zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ## Vibration-Driven Prototypes

-Several vibration-driven robot prototypes were explored and compared, shown in the following Figure:
+Several vibration-driven prototypes were explored and compared.

+These prototypes uses ERM or LRA motors and are shown in the following Figure:

 ![Vibration Prototypes](media/vibration_models.jpg)

-These tested prototypes included:

 - brush-based locomotion
 - small-fin locomotion
 - long-fin locomotion
 - modified Kilobot morphologies
-- vibration actuation using ERM and LRA motors

 ---